jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 - Published three iOS apps on the AppStore
 - Published three Android apps on Google Play
 - Created and maintained backend services
-- Managed an outsourced Android team remotely
+- Managed an oversea Android team remotely
 - Designed the architecture for a full-stack system

-### 2009: Help-desk Technician, Aegon-CNOOC Life Insurance Corporation

-**Key Technologies:** Enterprise resource planning (ERP), Active Directory, Windows Server, SQL Server

-**Responsibilities:**

-- Provided level 2 helpdesk support
-- Assisted in routine business processes in an English-speaking environment at the headquarters

 ## Academic Experience